brockbillingsley/IAP2026/README.md

 > *Exercise*: Add a file in your `public_html` directory and navigate to it in your browser.

 You can add your own .php files to your `public_html` directory to edit the style of your webpage.

+## Mathematica

+Mathematica is a software we use to perform all sorts of symbolic calucations.
+MIT has a license for sudents, just follow the instructions [here](https://ist.mit.edu/wolfram/mathematica).
+Download the software to your laptop not subMIT.
+It is usually nicer to avoid running Mathematica remotely.